Pastifier/miniRT/README.md

         - Add UI to make the program easier to navigate.

 ### 🎨 **Textures and Bump Mapping**
-- Bump mapping for intricate surface detail using normal maps.
+- Bump mapping for intricate surface detail using normal maps on spheres and planes.
 - Support for **XPM textures** to bring your scenes to life.
 - **TODO**:
-  - Universal UV mapping for spheres, cones, and cylinders.
+  - Universal UV mapping for cones and cylinders.
   - Support for image textures (not jump normal maps).

 ### 💡 **Spotlights**